 To improve health of the population To reduce crime and nuisance To conserve natural and manmade resources + + + This policy is not above the Core Strategy and will have a positive impact on the SEA baseline data.
 Policy safeguards within the Core Strategy and the Neighbourhood Plan to avoid or mitigate against impacts.
-N/A Overall commentary and any cumulative effects SEA baseline • ant.
-Policy safe Core Strategy and will have an overal eguards within the Core Strategy and v e environment. -
+N/A Overall commentary and any cumulative effects Overall this policy is not above and beyond the Core Strategy and will have an overall positive impact on the SEA baseline data where relevant.
+Policy safeguards within the Core Strategy and within the Neighbourhood Plan to avoid or mitigate against impacts on the environment.